natjiazhan/natjiazhan.github.io/_posts/2025-06-06-Trying-to-Get-Signals-Agent-to-Work.md

 csv_str = fft(file_path, cutoff_lo=90, cutoff_hi=140, time_bins=20, freq_bins=10)
 ```

 to see how stable that hum is over time.
-The point is: the agent performs multiple FFTs across resolutions to explore the structure of spectral energy — from broad sweeps to fine slices.
+The point is: the agent performs multiple FFTs across resolutions to explore the structure of spectral energy, from broad sweeps to fine slices.
 This part worked well.
 But the problem started when I expected the agent to tell me what the source of a frequency actually was.
 It could identify a 120 Hz drone, but would call everything either electronic hum or HVAC systems.

 ### The Misclassification Problem